 - f.
 The samples shall be inspected to ensure that holes are wetted. - g.
-The samples shall be inspected to evaluate any damage to the substrate. - h.
-The samples shall be microsectioned for evaluation of integrity of plating and dielectric in conformance with clause 10.
+The samples shall be inspected to evaluate the visual aspects of the substrate in conformance with clause 10.4. - h.
+The samples shall be microsectioned for evaluation of qualitative aspects in conformance with clause 10.3.